JacobRBlomquist/down-to-the-wire/src/content/blog/2025/2025-07-18-first-post-protocol-wars.md

 ### The Microsoft Parallel: Platform Lock-in Effects

 This dynamic mirrors what happened with operating systems in the 1990s.
 Windows wasn't technically superior to OS/2, BeOS, or even Linux in many respects.
-But once Windows achieved critical mass, software developers targeted Windows first, which made Windows more valuable to users, which attracted more developers—a virtuous cycle that proved nearly impossible to break.
+But once Windows achieved critical mass, software developers targeted Windows first, which made Windows more valuable to users, which attracted more developers-a virtuous cycle that proved nearly impossible to break.

 The same pattern is playing out today with cloud platforms, container orchestration systems, and even programming languages.
 Once a technology achieves network effects in a critical community, switching costs make alternatives increasingly difficult to adopt, regardless of their technical merits.